HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 {{ figure_markup(
   image="Distribution of TLS Version - Desktop HTML.png",
-  caption="Distribution of TLS Version - Desktop HTML.", description="Bar chart showing the usage of different TLS versions in Desktop by requests served from CDN and requests served from Origin", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzfIy4p9ujiLHb9T6GpyDE9j7Pni5vBirHhsD53y5my_U4grve1zE4jTWdqGmmXtZahnBOzFeoil52/pubchart?oid=1914791224&format=image", sheets_gid="1492712705", sql_file="distribution_of_tls_versions_cdn_vs_origin.sql"
+  caption="Distribution of TLS Version - Desktop HTML.", description="Bar chart of TLS version usage in Desktop requests served by CDN and Origin.
+CDN's have served 82.29% of the requests using TLS 1.3 and 17.71% of the requests in TLS 1.2.
+Origin on the other served 33.29% of the requests over TLS 1.3 and 66.34% of the requests on TLS 1.2.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzfIy4p9ujiLHb9T6GpyDE9j7Pni5vBirHhsD53y5my_U4grve1zE4jTWdqGmmXtZahnBOzFeoil52/pubchart?oid=1914791224&format=image", sheets_gid="1492712705", sql_file="distribution_of_tls_versions_cdn_vs_origin.sql"